ibara/lillian.link/_src/markdown_blog/zoe-and-molly/2016-11-10_redid-zoe-slime.md

 Things I'm really unhappy about and seek to resolve:

+  * Redo removable vent, right now it's just a grey bar
+  * Slime zoe eventually gets a skeleton to have a more humanoid form maybe?
   * Another enemy for this area, a big slime that divides into smaller chunks as you kill it, but if you use slime on it, it gets bigger
   * Really need to balance the stats better